QUASAR

 We recommend using Ubuntu, as some Linux distributions might not have all the required packages available.

-MacOS devices can run the scene viewer and the ATW client only.
-They are not recommended to run the servers or simulators, and cannot run any other clients.
+Macs can run the scene viewer and the ATW client only.
+They are not recommended to run the streaming servers or simulators, and cannot run any other clients.

 We also have implementations for scene viewing and streaming clients for Meta Quest VR headsets for testing on mobile GPUs.
-Please refer to https://github.com/quasar-gfx/QUASAR-client.
+Please refer to https://quasar-gfx.github.io/QUASAR/openxr.html for instructions on how to download and run the client code.

 Download 3D Assets

-Sponza is cloned with the repo, but additional scenes used in our evaluations (along with some extra scenes) can be downloaded at https://drive.google.com/file/d/1zL_hsmtjyOcAbNbud92aNCxjO1kwEqlK/view?usp=drive_link.
+The scene assets used in our evaluations (along with some extra ones) can be downloaded at https://drive.google.com/file/d/1zL_hsmtjyOcAbNbud92aNCxjO1kwEqlK/view?usp=drive_link.

 Building